 Similarly, type abstraction as exploited in section 5.3 corresponds most closely to final classes in Java.
-A final class containing only private fields and having a private constructor offers the same level of guarantees as our abstract types: the applet cannot create directly an object of that class, nor tamper with the fields of an existing object.
+A final class containing only private fields and no default constructors offers the same level of guarantees as our abstract types: the applet cannot tamper with the fields of an existing object, nor create an object with arbitrary initial values for the fields.
 In non-final classes, the visibility rules might still ensure some degree of type abstraction, though it is unclear how much is guaranteed.
-Subtype polymorphism in systems such as $F{<:}$ [7] also provide some amount of type abstraction, but this is not so in Java because the actual type of an object can be tested at run-time (downcasts).
+Subtype polymorphism in systems such as F{\leq} : [11] also provide some amount of type abstraction, but this is not so in Java because the actual type of an object can be tested at run-time (downcasts).